swapnitian/-Spotify_Clone/README.md

 # -Spotify_Clone
-Created the front web-page of Spotify using HTML and CSS
+Created the front web-page of Spotify using HTML and CSS.